eirikhanssen/ooxml2jats/README.md

 - should use types/type checking with the as attribute in xslt stylesheets
 - should create a method to check if all text in the original refernce has been marked up and issue a warning if there is some text that has not
 - resolve duplicate id's gracefully
+- unit testing
+    - run the different xsl stylesheets against test data and comparing the results against known expected output
+    - important to be able to catch possible regressions that can happen when trying to improve the software

 ## How to contribute